ngrok/ngrok-operator/README.md

 ## Documentation

-The full documentation for the ngrok Ingress Controller can be found on our [k8s docs](https://ngrok.com/docs/k8s/)
+The full documentation for the ngrok Kubernetes Operator can be found on our [k8s docs](https://ngrok.com/docs/k8s/)

 ## Known Issues